366 Days

 GERMAN NAVAL, LAND, AIR UNITS OVERPOWER POLISH DEFENSES

-Warsaw, Poland • September 1, 1939 Eighty-two years ago World War II in Europe began on this date in 1939 in Danzig (now the present-day Polish city of Gdańsk) when the elderly German training ship Schleswig-Holstein, under the guise of a ceremonial visit to the city, bombarded Poland’s naval base in Danzig harbor.
+Warsaw, Poland • September 1, 1939 Eighty-five years ago World War II in Europe began on this date in 1939 in Danzig (now the present-day Polish city of Gdańsk) when the elderly German training ship Schleswig-Holstein, under the guise of a ceremonial visit to the city, bombarded Poland’s naval base in Danzig harbor.
 After a […]

 2